Last Updated on 16/11/2023

 A great money-saving tactic to adopt when doing a low-buy challenge is to park any items you want on a wish list.
 They can stay there indefinitely and you can return to them any time later on down the road.
 You’ll often discover you no longer want the item.

-Go ahead and set up some wish lists during this planning phase, whether it’s in your notepad, Evernote, or on Amazon.
+Go ahead and set up some wish lists during this planning phase, whether it’s in your notepad, note-taking app, or on Amazon.
 Any time you see an item you want during your low-buy phase, park it on your respective list.

 Start Assessing Your Fix Costs